gaehlerm/SoftwareEngineering/README.md

 ### Importance of TDD

 As we learned in the chapter on interfaces, they should always be defined from the user perspective.
 With TDD you are taking the user perspective of your code.
 When writing a test, you are the user of the corresponding code.
 Therefore writing your tests before the code forces the programmer to adapt the code to the test.
 This is a good thing.
-It forces the programmer to write code that is adapting to the user and therefore the interface of the code becomes more user friendly.
+It forces the programmer to write code that is adapting to the user and therefore the interfaces of the code become more user friendly.

 ### Example

 Let's write a program that converts Arabic numbers (the once we use) into roman numbers.
-Let's write a first test case.
+As we learned just now, we start by writing a first test case.

 ```py
 # inside test_roman_numbers.py